phpmyadmin/phpmyadmin/doc/faq.rst

 Click on a database or table name in the navigation panel, the properties will be displayed.
 Then on the menu, click "Export", you can dump the structure, the data, or both.
-This will generate standard :abbr:`SQL (structured query language)` statements that can be used to recreate your database/table.
+This will generate standard :term:`SQL` statements that can be used to recreate your database/table.
 You will need to choose "Save as file", so that phpMyAdmin can transmit the resulting dump to your station.
 Depending on your PHP configuration, you will see options to compress the dump.
 See also the :config:option:`$cfg['ExecTimeLimit']` configuration variable.
 For additional help on this subject, look for the word "dump" in this document.

 .. _faq6_5: